-- Self-Preservation Sevens focus their ambition on securing creature comforts.
+- Self-Preservation SEVENS focus their ambition on securing creature comforts.
 They’re classic consumers who are unabashed about pampering themselves.
-They like social connection but can be reserved for fear that others might weigh them down.
+They like inviting people over to have new and interesting experiences.

-- One-to-One Sevens seek an intense experience of being alive.
-They’re drawn to people who they find especially interesting or charismatic.
-Their love for dreaming about future adventures can engender restlessness within themselves and their intimate relationships.
+- One-to-One SEVENS seek an intense experience of being alive.
+They collect social data one person at a time (much like a bee pollinating flowers) and are drawn to people who they find especially interesting or charismatic.
+Their passion for future adventures can engender restlessness in intimate relationships.

-- Social Sevens cultivate a wide circle of friends for stimulating companionship and for the sake of staying apprised of future possibilities.
-They like to have a full calendar, but they don’t want to be tied down to specific plans should their companion(s) proceed at a slow pace.
-They maintain back-up plans to keep their options open.
+- Social SEVENS cultivate a wide circle of friends for stimulating companionship and for the sake of staying apprised of future possibilities.
+They like having a full social calendar.
+They are also most prone to make personal sacrifices for the sake of gaining freedom for others.

-Under stress, Sevens may adopt characteristics of an Unhealthy One.
+Under stress, SEVENS may adopt characteristics of an Unhealthy ONE.
 They impose discipline on themselves to meet their obligations but chafe under the structure and limitations.
 They may strive for more freedom by trying to convince others that they are right about changing the rules of the game.
-They can become surly and impatient with those who disagree or fail to meet their standard of excellence.
+They can become surly and impatient with those who disagree or fail to meet their standards of excellence.